 - 1. The oral component of the Qualifying Exam should be scheduled to last two hours.
 Students are not allowed to bring refreshments for their exam committee to the Qualifying Exam.
 At the beginning of the meeting, the student will be excused and the exam committee will briefly discuss the written proposal, the specific exam format, and questioning procedures.
 Additionally, the committee will discuss the student's academic standing and progress, and the student's faculty advisor should be asked for input about these issues.
 If the faculty advisor cannot attend the exam, he/she will be asked to submit written comments to the committee chair, which should be shared with the committee at this time.
 The student will re-enter to begin the oral presentation of the proposal.
 The committee will ask questions throughout the presentation.
 At the completion of the presentation, and after all questions have been addressed, the student will again exit and the committee will discuss the outcome of the exam; the committee should ask the PI again for input.
 Following this input, the committee may also ask the PI to leave the room for the remainder of the deliberation period.
 Students will receive outcomes for both the written and oral portions of the exam. - 2.
 The student should prepare a twenty-minute presentation, with a maximum of twenty slides.
 The brief presentation will introduce the background material, and the proposed research goals and project.
 The presentation should include an introduction that states the broad research question(s), an overview of the present state of knowledge, and the background work leading to the proposed project, questions and hypotheses.
 This should be followed by a description of each of the specific aims, the experimental approach and anticipated results.
 Students may practice their presentation in front of any audience they choose before the exam. - 3.
+No more than 24 hours prior to their Scheduled oral exam, students must initiate their Qualifying Exam form in DocuSign.
+This document is where the Exam Committee will provide their grading and feedback for the exam.
+The student can download a completed copy of the form from DocuSign once all parties have signed.
+The form can be found on the ILS website under resources, forms. - 4.
 During and after the presentation, the examiners will question the student in order to assess the student's depth of knowledge in the topic area and understanding of the experimental approaches.
 The committee will ask general questions as well as questions pertaining to the specific topic area.
 Students may be asked to draw or explain concepts using the whiteboard.
 One purpose of the exam is to probe a student's breadth and depth of knowledge, so the committee may spend more time on areas where it is not clear whether the student has extensive knowledge, and correspondingly less time on areas where the student demonstrates expertise.